 Audition Requirements

-• Prior to attending the in-person audition lab, please submit a list of all areas of theatre experience, including acting, directing, design, writing, dance/movement/choreography, singing/performing, and technical work.
+• Submit a résumé, or a list of all areas of theatre experience, including: acting, directing, design, writing, dance/movement/choreography, singing/performing, and technical work.

-• Your list should include the type of work (see above) you contributed, the name of the work, the writer, the date, and location/venue of the work.
+• Include the type of work, the title, the writer, the date, and the location/venue of the work.

-• You should also include up to five minutes of audio/video clips and/or 10 images of your work.
-Files should be labeled with the title of the work.
+• Include up to 5 minutes of audio/video clips (for Musical Theatre) and/or up to 10 images of your work (for Theatre Arts).
+Files should be labeled with your name and the title of the work.

 Requirements for Theatre Scholarship Recipients